zepedaj/soleil/docs/source/content/getting_started.rst

 The solconf package
 ---------------------

 A solconf package is a directory hierarchy containing `*.solconf` files that is analogous to a Python package containing modules and nested sub-packages.
 When loaded, the package's `*.solconf` files will be instantiated as :class:`~soleil.resolvers.module_resolver.SolConfModule` objects.
-Unlike a Python package, solconf packages do not need to be installed -- their **root configurations** can be loaded by file path using |load_config|.
+Unlike a Python package, solconf packages do not need to be installed -- their **root configurations** can be loaded by file path using |load_solconf|.

-.. note:: Soleil package **root configurations** are `*.solconf` files within the package that are intended to be loaded by the user using |load_config|.
+.. note:: Soleil package **root configurations** are `*.solconf` files within the package that are intended to be loaded by the user using |load_solconf|.
 All `*.solconf` files can be root
           configurations if they resolve (i.e., if overrides for all :func:`~soleil.overrides.req.req` members are supplied when loading).

 Since our aim is to create a training system, we will create a root configuration called `train.solconf` inside our solconf package folder: